MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-insight-types.md

 ## What types of insights can you find?

 For reports, Power BI proactively performs analyses for anomalies, trends, and KPIs.
-Withing dashboard tiles Power BI can find 10 types of Insights.
+For dashboard tiles, Power BI can find 10 types of Insights.

 ### Category outliers (top/bottom)